Ford S-MAX Hybrid and Ford Galaxy Hybrid go on sale

 Ford says the two new models are able to deliver “pure electric and combined petrol-electric propulsion” for a “refined and responsive driving experience”.
 The company also offers something called a 'SmartGauge' user interface, which helps owners to adopt a more economical driving style.

 The cars' hybrid components are fitted under the floor, so there's no appreciable reduction in boot space; the S-MAX can hold up to 2,200 litres of luggage when the second and third-row seats are removed, or 285 litres with all seven seats in place.
 Corresponding figures for the Galaxy are 2,339 and 300 litres.

 Ford claims CO2 emissions from 146 to 147g/km and fuel economy of 44mpg for the hybrid S-MAX, thanks to a host of fuel-saving technologies including regenerative braking and electrically driven powertrain cooling.
 The Galaxy Hybrid's CO2 emissions are slightly higher, at 148 to 149g/km depending on wheel size, while its fuel economy is almost identical to the S-MAX's.

-The S-MAX Hybrid and Galaxy Hybrid will be built in Valencia, alongside the new Kuga Hybrid and Kuga Plug-In Hybrid.
-Ford has also launched a plug-in hybrid version of its Transit van, while mild-hybrid technology is being applied to the smaller Fiesta and Focus models and a hybrid Mustang is in the works, too.
+The S-MAX Hybrid and Galaxy Hybrid are built at Ford's plant in Valencia, Spain, alongside the Kuga Hybrid and Kuga Plug-In Hybrid.
+Ford has also launched a plug-in hybrid version of its Transit Custom van, while mild-hybrid technology has been applied to the smaller Fiesta and Focus models.

 Ford Fiesta hybrid and Ford Focus hybrid announced